-The Audi A4 holds the distinction of single-handedly reviving the Audi brand after its big sales slump some two decades ago.
-Launched in the mid-'90s, the A4 quickly proved a favorite among luxury-car buyers thanks to its handsome, well-finished cabin, sharp handling and available Quattro all-wheel drive.
-Tight panel gaps, high-quality materials and firm, comfortable seating give the interior the proper European ambience, while a supple ride and willing performance make the Audi A4 a great road trip choice.
+The Audi A4 holds the distinction of single-handedly reviving the Audi brand.
+Launched in the mid-'90s, the compact A4 quickly proved a favorite among luxury car buyers thanks to its handsome, well-finished cabin, sharp handling and available Quattro all-wheel drive.
+Tight panel gaps, high-quality materials and firm, comfortable seating give the interior the proper European ambience, while a supple ride and willing performance make the Audi A4 a great road-trip choice.

-Although those core characteristics have been part of the A4's personality since day one, this Audi -- which has traditionally been available in sedan, wagon and convertible body styles -- has become increasingly polished with each successive generation.
-No matter what year you're looking at, the A4 will provide athletic performance and a comfortable and inviting cabin.
-Add in the appeal of all-wheel drive (a serious asset for those who live in inclement parts of the country) and it's easy to see why the A4 has become a prime choice for an entry-level luxury car.
+Although those core characteristics have been part of the A4's personality since day one, this Audi has become increasingly polished with each successive generation.
+The current A4 represents a serious upgrade over the previous version with an expanded focus on tech features, cabin design and materials quality.
+Not that the last-gen A4 was dowdy, but the debut of the smaller (and less expensive) A3 sedan looked more modern in some respects.
+Overall, though, no matter which year you're looking at, the A4 offers athletic performance and a comfortable and inviting cabin.
+Add in the appeal of all-wheel drive (a serious asset for those who live in inclement parts of the country or those who want to inject some sportiness from the otherwise front-wheel-drive sedan) and it's easy to see why the A4 has become a prime choice for an entry-level luxury car.

 Current Audi A4